ministryofjustice/cookie-compliance-for-wordpress/README.md

 # Features

 * Manage Google Analytics tracking on your website
-* Toggable disclamiers for social media tools such as YouTube and Vimeo
+* Toggable disclaimers for social media tools such as YouTube and Vimeo

 ## Issues